baskuit/pinyon/src/readme.md

 	//...
 };
 ```
-In the scope of `RandomTree` the name Types referes to the struct that was just declared (as always) at the top of the class block.
-This struct does not have any *new* declarations in its body, but it did inherit the declarations from `ChanceState<_Types>::Types`, which is a struct named `Types` that was declared in the scope of `ChanceState`.
-We can follow this inheritance all the way back to the original.
+In the scope of `RandomTree` the name Types refers to the struct that was just declared (per convention) at the top of the class block.
+This particular struct does not have any *new* declarations in its body, but it did inherit the declarations from `ChanceState<_Types>::Types`, which is a struct named `Types` that was declared in the scope of `ChanceState`.
+We can follow this inheritance all the way back to the original `TypeList` class.

 ```cpp
 template <class _Types>